Chuck Redd: Career

 Redd began touring and recording when he joined the Charlie Byrd Trio at the age of 21.
 He also joined The Great Guitars (Barney Kessel, Charlie Byrd, and Herb Ellis).
 To his credit are 25 European tours and six tours of Japan with the Barney Kessel Trio, Ken Peplowski, Terry Gibbs and Conte Candoli.

 Redd was the featured vibraphonist with the Mel Tormé All-Star Jazz Quintet from 1991 until 1996.
 While appearing in New York with Tormé, Ira Gitler of Jazz Times wrote: "Redd's vibes were equally notable for vigor and melodiousness."

 Redd's career highlights include a concert with the Dizzy Gillespie Quintet in Africa for the Namibian Independence Celebration, a recital at the White House with the Barney Kessel Trio, concerts at Carnegie Hall with Mel Torme's Quintet, and appearances on The Tonight Show.
 In 2008, he was a featured soloist in the finale concert at The Lionel Hampton International Jazz Festival with The Lionel Hampton Big Band and the Clayton/Hamilton Jazz Orchestra.
 In February 2013, Redd performed with the Dream Band co-led with Jeff Hamilton in a salute to vibes legend Terry Gibbs.

 Recent engagements include stints with Bucky Pizzarelli and Ken Peplowski at Dizzy's Club (Jazz at Lincoln Center) performances at Smalls Jazz Club and Jazz at the Kitano in New York City, jazz cruises, and jazz festivals around the US.
 He has toured and performed with Dizzy Gillespie, Mel Tormé, Tommy Flanagan, Dick Hyman, Ray Brown, Monty Alexander, Laurindo Almeida, Tal Farlow, Rebecca Kilgore, Scott Hamilton, Mickey Roker, and Houston Person.

-Redd has been a regular featured performer at The Oregon Festival of American Music, The Roswell Jazz Festival, The Newport Beach Jazz Party and The W. C. Handy Music Festival.
+Redd is a regular featured performer at The Shedd Institute's Oregon Festival of American Music, The Roswell Jazz Festival, The Newport Beach Jazz Party and The W. C. Handy Music Festival.
+He has been the director of Oregon Festival of American Music 2019.

 Redd served as Artist-In-Residence at The Smithsonian Jazz Café in Washington, DC from 2004–2008.
 In addition to leading his own groups, he was a member of the Smithsonian Jazz Masterworks Orchestra for 15 years.

 Redd is on the faculty at The University of Maryland School of Music and presents master classes, workshops and lectures around the country.